 \subsection{Summary of our results}

-First, we shall consider the complex simple Lie groups, i.e. the corresponding Lie algebra $\g$ is a simple Lie algebra over $\C$.
-We prove that every unipotent element in a complex semi-simple Lie group $G$ is real, see Proposition \ref{thm-real-nilp-g/C}.
+First, we shall consider the complex simple Lie groups, i.e., the corresponding Lie algebra $\g$ is a simple Lie algebra over $\C$.
+We will provide an elementary proof of the fact that every unipotent element in a complex semi-simple Lie group $G$ is real without using Jacobson-Morozov Theorem, see Lemma \ref{thm-real-nilp-g/C}.
 However, not every unipotent is strongly real in general, and we classify precisely which unipotent elements are strongly real.
-Next we will consider the real simple Lie groups, and classify real and strongly real unipotent elements in those groups.
+The non-trivial and most technical part of the paper is the classification of strongly real unipotent elements.
+Next, we will consider the real simple Lie groups and classify real and strongly real unipotent elements in those groups.
 As mentioned above, we have not seen any place in the literature where the problem of reality has been addressed using Lie theoretic tools.
 Rather it has been using tools from geometric algebra.
 So, to follow that tradition, we divide the real and complex Lie groups as per their geometric algebra classification and summarize our results in the context of each class.

 In the following let $\D=\R$, $\C$ or $\H$ unless stated otherwise.
 Let $ {\rm GL}_n(\D) $ be the general linear group over $ \D $.
 Other than $ {\rm GL}_n(\D) $, we have worked with the classical Lie groups and Lie algebras as listed in Section \ref{sec-classical-Lie-gps-Lie-algs}.
-In the following we give summary of our results concerning these groups.
+In the following, we summarize our results concerning these groups.